autistic-symposium/master-algorithms-py/arrays_and_strings/README.md

 <br>

-* same as before, we need to tackle two main issues: hash funcion design and collision handling.
+* same as before, we need to tackle two main issues: hash function design and collision handling.
 * a good approach is using a module function with an array or linked list. at this time, there is no constraint for repeated numbers.